aws-samples/amazon-sagemaker-script-mode/README.md

 - **Miscellaneous resources:**

   - [**K-means clustering**](k-means-clustering): Most of the samples in this repository involve supervised learning tasks in Amazon SageMaker Script Mode.
 For this example, by contrast, we'll undertake an unsupervised learning task, and do so with the Amazon SageMaker K-means built-in algorithm rather than Script Mode.  **PREREQUISITES:**  From the *k-means-clustering* directory, upload the Jupyter notebook `k-means-clustering.ipynb`.

+  - [**lightGBM BYO**](lightgbm-byo): In this repository, most samples use Amazon SageMaker prebuilt framework containers for TensorFlow and other frameworks.
+For this example, however, we'll show how to BYO container similar to a prebuilt SageMaker framework container, using lightGBM, a popular gradient boosting framework.  **PREREQUISITES:**  From the *lightgbm-byo* directory, upload the Jupyter notebook `lightgbm-byo.ipynb`.